estelle/csstdg/animation.md

     animation-timing-function: cubic-bezier(0.2, 0.4, 0.6, 0.8);

 A bezier-curve takes four values.
 The first two at the x and y of the first point on the curve, and the last two are the x and y of the second point on the curve.
 The x values must between 0 and 1, or the cubic bezier is invalid.
+When creating your own bezier curve, remember the steeper the curve the faster the motion.
+The flatter the curve, the slower the motion.

 By using values for Y that are greater than 1 or less than 0, you can create a bouncing effect, making the animation bouced up and down between values, rather than going consistently in a single direction.